 There, you have well-established concepts like shopping malls, which date back to the 1950s.
-And department stores date back to the 19th century.
+Department stores which date back to the 19th century.
 Heck, the concept of marketplaces goes all the way back to Ancient Greece.

 So, 25 years of e-Commerce in that context isn’t really very long.
 It’s still a baby in retailing terms.

 Ideas and concepts have evolved, so that traditional retail execution is now usually finely crafted.

 Fresh food at the front of the grocery store.
-End of aisle displays and eye level shelf ranges for the biggest sellers.
-Highly visible sales promotions at key times of year.
+End-of-aisle displays and eye-level shelf ranges for the biggest sellers.
+Highly visible sales promotions at key times of the year.

 Traditional retailing is a fully formed area of learning, with clear and well-established best practices.

 And then, there’s e-Commerce.

 E-Commerce expertise lacks depth and quality

 Compared to traditional retail, e-Commerce doesn’t yet have that same depth and quality of expertise.
 And yet, there are plenty of people who call themselves e-Commerce experts.